mad3go/vim-config/README.md

-lazyvim configuration for neovim ideavim vscodevim
+My configuration of lazyvim, ideavim and vscodevim